 - 5950 KHz 22:00 through 0100 UT (6 pm through 11 pm EDT)

 - 15440 KHz 22:00 through 23:59 UT

 The full shortwave schedule is available here.
-I am setting my clock so I can tune in and see what happens because I am curious; dead air? station sign offs?
+I am setting my clock so I can tune in and see what happens because I am curious; dead air?
+Does the station sign off?
 I really want to know how a station plans for the end of the world.
-Hopefully it will be marked by some program, announcement or something special.
-Operations as usual would be very boring, as most Family Radio programming is mundane and predicable.
+Hopefully, it will be marked by some program, announcement, or something special.
+Operations as usual would be very boring, as most Family Radio programming is mundane and predictable.